ibsls/ibsls-paper/paper/README.md

 The following script was used to generate the all-sample PCA shown in Supplementary Fig. S2.
 `scripts/SuppFigS2_pca_plot.R`

-## Web-rendered bar-graph panels
+## Web-rendered panels

-Some graph panels in the manuscript are screenshots from the ibSLS web interface, including gene-expression panels (Figs. 4c, 5d, and 7c; Supplementary Fig. S3b) and metabolite-abundance panels (Figs. 4f and 6d; Supplementary Fig. S4a-e).
+Some graph panels in the manuscript are screenshots from the ibSLS web interface, including gene-expression bar graphs (Figs. 4c, 5d, and 7c; Supplementary Fig. S3b) and metabolite-abundance bar graphs (Figs. 4f and 6d; Supplementary Fig. S4a-e), and gene-expression heatmap (Fig. 5c).
 The underlying numerical values are provided as Source Data, whereas standalone plotting scripts are not provided for these web-rendered panels.

 ## Core software